Rikicavaz77/w3ba11y/README.md

 To run the extension, you need:

-- A modern Chromium-based browser (e.g., Google Chrome, Microsoft Edge);
+- A modern Chromium-based browser (e.g., Google Chrome, Microsoft Edge)
-- An active Internet connection.
+- An active Internet connection

 ### 💾Installation